 The nerves in the sacral region will supply the hips, groin buttocks, and the back of the thighs.
 These nerves also allow you to exert control over your pelvic organs, bowels, and genitals.

-If you injure nerves housed in the sacral vertebrae, you may lose function in your lips and legs.
+If you injure nerves housed in the sacral vertebrae, you may lose function in your hips and legs.
 However, you will likely retain the ability to walk.

 You can also experience a diminished or complete loss of voluntary control of the bladder and bowels.
 Special equipment such as catheters and other sterile collecting bags can remedy this.